Types of business insurance

-Professional indemnity insurance provides protection for your business when things don’t quite work out as you planned.
+Professional indemnity insurance can provide protection for your business when things don’t quite work out as you planned.
 For instance, a customer might claim there is a fault with a service you delivered leading to a negligence claim.
 While you always have the best intention when it comes to what you do for your customers, PI insurance protects you from the cost of unexpected mistakes like these.
-With professional indemnity insurance any legal fees and compensation expenses will be covered – so you can continue with business as usual.
+With professional indemnity insurance, any legal fees and compensation expenses will be covered – so you can continue with business as usual.

-Professional indemnity insurance is valuable cover for any business that provides a professional service, especially if this service rests on giving business advice.
+Professional indemnity insurance is a valuable cover for any business that provides a professional service, especially if this service rests on giving business advice.

 Public liability insurance

 Anyone can make a claim against you if they feel their property has been damaged or they have been injured as a result of your business activities.
 Having public liability insurance in place provides the reassurance you need for unexpected circumstances, as there are several factors you just can’t plan for.
 Even if you’re not at fault, public liability insurance is there to ensure your finances aren’t impacted as a result of third-party bodily injury or third-party property damage claims – all legal and compensation fees will be covered.

 Commercial public liability insurance protects your company from such third-party claims.
 Although it’s not a legal requirement to have this type of business insurance in the UK, it safeguards you against liability claims.